Developers · MCP

 Overview

-The Jupid MCP server exposes six read-only tools over the Model Context Protocol.
-An MCP-capable client — Claude Desktop, Claude Code, Cursor, VS Code, Windsurf, ChatGPT, or any custom agent — can call these tools on the user’s behalf to answer questions grounded in live Jupid data.
+The Jupid MCP server exposes thirteen tools over the Model Context Protocol.
+An MCP-capable client — Claude Desktop, Claude Code, Cursor, VS Code, Windsurf, ChatGPT, Codex, or any custom agent — can call these tools on the user’s behalf to answer questions grounded in live Jupid data.

-Transport: streamable HTTP, stateless per request.
+Transport: streamable HTTP in HTTP-only mode — JSON-RPC over POST, stateless per request, no SSE stream (GET returns 405).
 Clients that only speak stdio can use mcp-remote as a proxy.

 Quickstart